DrHacknik/GetMyBru/README.md

 Download necessary Wii, Wii U or Switch Homebrew all in one place.
 This application is written using C# and .NET 4.6.x.

+This Software is licensed under the GNU GPL v3 License Agreement.
+A copy of the License is included with the Source inside in the Repository.

 # Screenshots
 ![ScreenMain](Common/Screenshots/GetMyBru_KQUhOMYpdt.png)